ebsi-cgoboncan/platform.developer/README.md

 - Create folder called `zsh` and copy your your `.zshrc` over to a file named `default.zsh`.

+> Review the contents of default.zsh and remove any unneeded settings.

 ```
 mkdir -p ~/.config/nix-darwin/zsh
 cp ~/.zshrc ~/.config/nix-darwin/zsh/default.zsh